Breech baby messages: Turning my baby and my birth experience around

 This post is a follow on to last week's post on reflections on the meaning of my birth stories.
 It details some of the deeper meaning for me behind my encounters with the breech position.
 I won't give any more away.
 I invite you instead to read on to discover how my son and his playful positioning supported me on my path to healing and growth.

-Were you ready to give birth?
+Were you ready to be born?
 I was asked gently, kindly.

 The answer came in a flood of tears.
 'No!'
 I wailed.